uvicpraxis/uvicpraxis.github.io/metadata.md

 * Unlockable content

 ## Platform(s) and Engine(s) (Required)
-This is a drop-down field with a controlled vocabulary developed by MobyGames that we are adapting (with additions and minor changes) for our purposes.
+This is a drop-down field with a controlled vocabulary developed by MobyGames and Wikipedia that we are adapting (with additions and minor changes) for our purposes.
 This data pertains to the entire game.
 Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:
 * 1291 Advanced Programmable Video System
+* 4A Engine
 * 3DO
+* A-FRAME (VR)
 * ABC 80
 * Acorn 32-bit
+* Adventure Game Interpreter
+* Adventure Game Studio
 * Adventure Vision
 * AirConsole
+* Aleph One
 * Alice 32/90
 * Altair 680
 * Altair 8800
 * Amazon Alexa
+* Amazon Lumberyard
 * Amiga
 * Amiga CD32
 * Amstrad CPC
 * Amstrad PCW
 * Android
 * Anstream
+* Anvil
 * APF MP1000 / Imagination Machine
+* AppGameKit
 * Apple I
 * Apple II
 * Apple IIgs
 * Arcade
 * Arcadia 2001
+* Ardor3D
 * Arduboy
 * Astral 2000
 * Atari 2600